torvalds/linux/Documentation/driver-api/serial/serial-rs485.rst

 3. Data Structures Already Available in the Kernel
 ==================================================

-   The Linux kernel provides the serial_rs485 structure to handle RS485 communications.
+   The Linux kernel provides the struct serial_rs485 to handle RS485 communications.
 This data structure is used to set and configure RS485 parameters in the platform data and in ioctls.